 Terry Hearn: My memories of June 16th

-Younger readers might not remember the buzz of the pre-season build up, but Terry Hearn certainly does, and that’s why he doesn’t believe we should abolish it on the rivers…
+Younger readers might not remember the buzz of the pre-season build up, but Tel does, and that’s why he doesn’t believe we should abolish it on the rivers…

 CARPOLOGY: For our younger readers, can you explain what the pre-season build up buzz was like in the early 90s?

 TERRY HEARN: “The buzz as June 16th neared was great, but three months of no fishing running up to it was torture!”

 CARPOLOGY: Can you still remember all the tasks you used to carry out?
 Bait-making, fresh line, tying rigs, walking the lake, etc.?

 TERRY HEARN: “Oh yes, all the kit would be cleaned, cleaned and cleaned again; rigs would be tied, new line on the reels etc… And that’d all be done by the first weekend of the close season!
 By the second weekend I’d be setting up the rods and poking my banksticks into the lawn, just to see how the set-up looked… you think I’m joking!
 I’d visit health food shops and supermarkets for maize meal, semolina and soya flour, and I’d order fresh birdfoods from Haiths.
 I never used anywhere near as much bait in those days, but I’d always get a few pounds rolled up into little half a pound bags, all done on the old Gardner rolling tables, ready for the off.
 Walking lakes with friends took up the rest of my free time, and that was always the most exciting bit, when we’d get to see and feed the fish.”